Stay connected

 Subscribe to our corporate payments blog to stay on top of payment innovations.

 Payment Card Industry (PCI) compliance, specifically PCI data security standard (DSS), is a set of security standards established by the industry to ensure that all companies that accept, process, store, or transmit credit card information maintain a secure environment.
 By adhering to PCI DSS, businesses enhance and streamline data management, taking into account data development, storage, dissemination, and security.
-This system of measuring and overseeing compliance was developed by a consortium of key players in the card industry to help reduce fraud and to ensure consistency of processes and operational norms across card issuers.
+This system of measuring and overseeing compliance was developed by several key players in the card industry to help reduce fraud and to ensure consistency of processes and operational norms across card issuers.

-Initially, when cyber crime first bubbled up as a major issue facing credit card companies, many companies attempted to come up with solutions internally.
-Visa® made the first attempt at creating a security standard for the payment card industry, in the fall of 1999, calling their standard the Cardholder Information Security Program (CISP).
-CISP failed because Visa struggled with and was ultimately unsuccessful at sorting out the differences between North American and international security guidelines: they had trouble streamlining compliance practices for their merchants.
-Visa wasn’t alone in facing difficulty in creating an industry standard as other brands including Mastercard®, American Express®, Discover® and JCB® also made their own attempts and fell short of developing a solution.
-These founderings made it obvious that working in isolation was not the most effective form of problem-solving for an industry-wide problem.
+Visa wasn’t alone in facing difficulty in creating an industry standard.
+Other brands, including Mastercard®, American Express®, Discover® and JCB®, also made their own attempts and fell short of developing a solution.
+It became obvious that working in isolation was not the most effective form of problem-solving for an industry-wide problem.
 Instead, beginning in 2001, these same five card companies worked together to develop and enact security standards for the industry.
 If everyone followed a certain protocol they could band together and produce barriers to data access by cyber criminals.

 The PCI Security Standards Council (PCI SSC) was developed to help manage and drive the process of PCI DSS adoption and sharing of best practices.
 It was founded in 2006 by American Express, Discover, JCB International, MasterCard and Visa Inc. PCI DSS had a bit of a rocky start.
-Many professionals criticized the PCI standard at its inception, complaining of a lack of consistency in audits and assessment processes by qualified service assessors.
+Many professionals criticized the PCI standard at its inception.
+They complained of a lack of consistency in audits and assessment processes by qualified service assessors.
 The standards council was developed to help best respond to merchant concerns and keep communication lines open between all stakeholders.
 In late 2007 the PCI SSC created an easy and standard method for merchants to achieve PCI compliance, which was quickly followed by the creation of the PA DSS (Payment Application Data Security Standard) which helps developers code secure applications that don’t store sensitive credit card data.

 A PCI audit involves a thorough examination of the security of your organization’s credit-card processing system.
 There are 12 high level requirements (Version 4.0) with which your business will need to comply for you to pass a PCI audit: